BerkantGunes/js-leesson/README.md

-pos-app project demo in js and react
+pos-app project demo in js and react.js